thatgirlfrommoon/Doc-Chat/README.md

 - 📫 An online pdf book
 - ⚡ A recently released publication

-If the content is available for crawling, Doc-Chat can process it and act as your personal study companion!
+If it's accessible to crawl, it's yours!
+The Doc-chat is ready to absorb any knowledge you provide and will serve as your trusty study companion!

 # Setup